Lupovis/Prowl-API/README.md

 ## Getting Started

-To start using Prowl API, you will need to follow these steps
+To start using the Prowl API, you will need to follow these steps:

-1. Go to prowl page in aws marketplace - <https://aws.amazon.com/marketplace/pp/prodview-cr64x4lse5uui>
+1. Go to prowl page in the AWS marketplace - <https://aws.amazon.com/marketplace/pp/prodview-cr64x4lse5uui>
-2. Purchase the prowl subscription and it will give you **prowl base url** and **api token** that you can use for serching ip reputation
+2. Obtain the Prowl **base url** and **API token** to use for searching IP reputation
-3. Use this code snippet to do ip reputation search
+3. Use this code snippet to do an IP reputation search

    ```js
    import { ProwlClient } from 'prowl-ip-reputation'